owkin/FLamby/integration/FedML/flamby-integration-into-fedml.md

-# Using FLamby with Fed-BioMed
+# Using FLamby with FedML

 This document highlights how to interface FLamby with [FedML](https://github.com/FedML-AI/FedML).